 The NYISO will calculate the amount of Unforced Capacity that Resources are qualified to supply to the NYCA for each Capability Period.
 The Unforced Capacity methodology estimates the probability that a Resource will be available to serve Load, taking into account forced outages and forced deratings.
-To evaluate this probability, the NYISO will use the Operating Data submitted by each Resource in accordance with Section 4.4 of this ICAP Manual, and the mathematical formulae included in Attachment J of this ICAP Manual.
+To evaluate this probability, the NYISO will use the Operating Data submitted by each Resource in accordance with Section 4.44.4 of this ICAP Manual, and the mathematical formulae included in Attachment J of this ICAP Manual.
 The value (termed "CRIS-adjusted DMNC") used in determining the ICAP equivalent of the Unforced Capacity will be the smaller of the then currently-effective DMNC rating or the CRIS value, as applicable.
 Unforced Capacity values will remain in effect for the entire Capability Period, except in cases where corrections to historical data are necessary.

 For each Capability Period, the NYISO will base the amount of Unforced Capacity a generating Resource is qualified to supply on the average of EFORd values calculated for that Resource covering the 12-month periods ending in January, February, March, April, May and June for the subsequent Winter Capability Period and the average of EFORd calculations for that Resource covering the 12-month periods ending in July, August, September, October, November and December for the subsequent Summer Capability Period.
-Detailed procedures for calculating the 12-month EFORd values are described in https://doi.org/10.1001/journal-10.2007/ Such EFORd values shall be for the same interval used to determine the Minimum Installed Capacity Requirement to Minimum Unforced Capacity Requirement translation for a given Capability Period, as noted in Sections 2.5 and 2.5 and 2.5 and 2.6 of this ICAP Manual.
+Detailed procedures for calculating the 12-month EFORd values are described in <a href="https://doi.org/10.1007/journal-10.200